 This course is for you if you are looking to build upon and apply the knowledge gleaned during the Certificate in Psychiatric Therapeutic This qualification is often a requirement for specialist clinical mental health positions in the NHS.
-This course is supported by the CMHP.
+This course is accredited by the CMHP.

-Mode of delivery: Distance learning - all course materials are delivered electronically
+Mode of delivery: Distance learning - all course materials are delivered electronically.

 Duration: 12 months

 Pharmacists who wish to proceed to this course must usually have successfully completed the Postgraduate Certificate in Psychiatric Therapeutics from Aston University with an average mark of no less than 55% and no referred modules.

 Other clinical pharmacy qualifications will be considered on a case-by-case basis.